I’m on fire and have to get out. Boxed in. Suffocating.

 If the man from Del Monte says yes, a 675 awaits.
 Or a full litre, maybe a 1098.
 The Fireblade is superb of course but I already have one Jap bike.
 The 675 appeals because it looks gorgeous; its patron saint is St George and in the heart of that dragon beats three cylinders, so I’d have 2, 3 and 4, a straight flush; but it’s really a busted flush.

 Another roundabout, overtaking a Mondeo,we parallel off onto the short dual carriageway and I hit sand, or dust, dirt and my bike slides to the right, to the central reservation, to body-part ripping, bone shattering arco and deadly debris-strewn grass full of shards of glass.
 Let yourself go and ride it, but you wouldn’t enjoy this ride baby.
 I ease a millimetre off the throttle, the bike sits up, sorts itself out and we’re back on the mettle, waking the sleeping truck drivers in their articulated caravans; the wailing of the engine echoes the wailing in my soul.

-Red raw eyes stare back at me from the mirror, salt stains from mostly wind-induced tears smear across my glasses.
+In the calmness of my home, red raw eyes stare back at me from the mirror, salt stains from mostly wind-induced tears smear across my glasses.
 It’s too early in the season for bugs, beetles, moths and dumbledores to splatter their insides across lenses, but even so there’s muck aplenty.
 The peace and quiet is almost painful as normality seeps back with gentle warmth, hugging its way around my body as I peel off my leathers with care.